Prague Photos: These 41 Pictures Prove it’s the Prettiest City in Europe

 Looking for more inspiration about what to do in Prague?

-- Treat yourself to a spa treatment and take a beer bath.
+1) Treat yourself to a spa treatment and take a beer bath like I did.

-- Be cultural and explore Cubism at the House of the Black Madonna.
+2) Be all cultural and stuff by exploring Cubism at the House of the Black Madonna.